DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-01-02-why-we-are-working-on-claim-funding-for-mentors.md

 ​The initial options identified to explore include​:

 - developing claims-based processes for schools​
-- expanding current services such as Register trainee teachers or continuing professional development (CPD) to enable ITT mentor tracking – and passing data to the Education and Skills Funding Agency (ESFA) to pay schools​
+- expanding current services such as Register trainee teachers or Continuing professional development (CPD) to enable ITT mentor tracking – and passing data to the Education and Skills Funding Agency (ESFA) to pay schools​
 - creating a bespoke end-to-end service

 ## A bespoke claim form